Featured County

 Rutherford County: The Latest Casualty in Tennessee's Lobbying Quarrel Over Impact Fees

-Despite lobbying the General Assembly for two years, Rutherford County Mayor Joe Carr was blocked from enacting a county-level impact fee — a fight pitting county governments against well-funded real estate and homebuilder PACs.
-The county's existing School Facilities Tax can only fund schools, leaving roads, fire stations, and jails funded entirely through property tax increases.
+Despite two years of lobbying the General Assembly, Rutherford County Mayor Joe Carr was blocked from gaining true impact fee authority — a fight pitting county governments against the Tennessee Association of Realtors and the Home Builders Association of Tennessee, which together have spent over $10 million influencing state politics since 2009.
+Rutherford's existing School Facilities Tax is restricted to school construction only, leaving roads, fire stations, and jails funded entirely through property taxes — including the 16% increase commissioners were forced to approve in 2023.

 Read Full Article